-Students registered in First Year of the College of Pharmacy receive instruction in pharmacology designated as PHAC 1470.06.
+Students registered in First Year of the College of Pharmacy receive instruction in pharmacology designated as PHAC 1470.06: Pharmacology for Pharmacy.
 This consists of a series of cases and associated lectures.
-Students in the Occupational Therapy program receive a course of lectures designated OCCU 6130.01.
+Students in the Occupational Therapy program receive a course of lectures designated OCCU 6130.01: Pharmacology for Occupational Therapists.

-Gray, J. Renton, K. W. Robertson, H. A. Ruedy, J. R. Vohra, M. M. White, T. D.
+Gray, J. Renton, K. W. Robertson, H. A. Ruedy, J. R. White, T. D.